Sutherland, New South Wales: Parks

 Prince Edward Park, Sutherland Park, Waratah Park, Peace Park, Forby Sutherland Memorial Garden, Sutherland Community Gardens, Clio Street Reserve, Glencoe Street Reserve, Gray Street Reserve, Leonay Street Reserve.

 Prince Edward Park is a large park situated between the Woronora River and Sutherland.
 Along the river, a cleared area was created as a recreational park, with facilities for boating and fishing.
 It is also the location for the Sutherland Region Girl Guides canoeing facility, Woronora Scout Group and the Woronora Life Saving Club.
 Going towards Sutherland, the park is natural Eucalyptus bushland, with some walking trails.

 Sport and recreation

+Sutherland is represented by the Sutherland-Loftus Pirates in the Illawarra Rugby League competition.
+The club, founded in 1913 as one of the oldest clubs in the state, plays its home games at Sutherland Oval.
+The club's junior teams compete in the Cronulla-Sutherland District Rugby Football League.

 Sutherland Leisure Centre located on Rawson Avenue features a 50-metre heated outdoor pool, an international size water polo pool and a multi-functional family fun and recreation area incorporating both a 50-metre and 25-metre indoor pool, spa and steamroom.
 The pool is home to the swim club SLC Aquadot The gymnasium offers fitness equipment, fitness classes, boxing/fitness circuit, martial arts room and beach volleyball court.

 Since 1963 Sutherland Oval has been the home ground of the North Sutherland Rockets.
 The club competes in the Sutherland Shire Football Association Competition.